SciNUP: Natural Language User Interest Profiles for Scientific Literature Recommendation

 \section{The \dataset Dataset}

 We present \dataset (\textbf{Sci}entific \textbf{N}atural Language \textbf{U}ser \textbf{P}rofiles), a synthetic dataset designed for evaluating natural language-based recommendation in the scholarly domain.
-We envision a scenario where a researcher is looking for article recommendations relevant to their interests.
-Our core idea to simulate this setting by leveraging the individual's publication history: their past publications are used to create NL user interest profiles, while cited references in their future works serve as the ground for recommendations.
+We simulate a real-world scenario in which a researcher---hereafter referred to as the \emph{user}---is looking for article recommendations relevant to their specific expertise and interests.
+To model this authentically, we leverage the user's publication history.
+We utilize their past authored papers to create NL user interest profiles; subsequently, the cited references in their later publications serve as the ground truth for evaluating recommendation effectiveness.